floooh/oryol/doc/stringatoms.md

 * a pointer to the actual string data
 * the string data follows the actual header, terminted by a 0-byte

-These data structures (headers followed by actual string data) are stored in pre-allocated memory chunk managed by the stringatom_buffer class.
-One chunk is usually several kilobytes, when this runs full, a new chunk is allocated.
+These data structures (headers followed by actual string data) are stored in pre-allocated memory chunks managed by the stringatom_buffer class.
+One chunk is usually 16kBytes.
+When a chunk runs full, a new chunk is allocated.
 Chunks are never freed.

 The stringatom_buffer object is owned by a stringatom_table, which is a thread-local singleton.